AlexKypr/airplane-warehouse/README.md

 would not be allowed.

 ## Getting started
-* At first you'll need to get the source code of the project.
-Do this by cloning the [airplane-warehouse](https://github.com/AlexKypr/airplane-warehouse).
+* Fetch the source code of the project.
 ```
 $ git clone git@github.com:AlexKypr/airplane-warehouse.git
 $ cd airplane-warehouse